Croatia, Destinations

 Some posts on this website contain affiliate links.
 I receive a small commission if you use the links at no extra cost to you.

-Which is better, Zagreb or Dubrovnik?
-I saw this question somewhere on the travel forum.
-At first, I was a bit surprised.
-They are so different, you just can’t compare them.
+I saw this question somewhere on the travel forum, and at first, I was a bit surprised.
+These cities are so different, it’s very tough to compare them.

-But then I realised and understood: you are planning to go for the first time to Croatia; you wonder why to fly at all, and where to stay.
+But then it made sense.
+You are planning to go to Croatia for the first time; you wonder where to fly and where to stay there.
 There is never enough time on holidays, so you want to use it as wisely as possible.

 Zagreb

-Zagreb is a much bigger city, the largest city in Croatia, it’s the capital of Croatia.
+Zagreb is a much bigger city; the largest city in Croatia, it’s the capital of Croatia.
 It has around 800,000 inhabitants, or 1,000,000 if you look at the whole urban area.
-It’s quite typical (in a good sense!)
-Central Europe’s capital.
-It has a lot of places and landmarks to see, but they are a bit more spread in the city.
+It’s quite typical (in a good sense!) of Central Europe’s capital.
+It has a lot of places and landmarks to see, but they are a bit more spread out in the city.
 There are quite a few tourists visiting the city, however, it still feels very local.
-And it doesn’t have these big tourist crowds.
+And it doesn’t have these big tourist crowds typical for other European cities.

-And the very important thing is that, it’s not on the Adriatic coast.
-It’s around 3 hours to get from Zagreb to the closest towns on the Adriatic Sea.
+And the very important thing is that it’s not on the Adriatic coast.
+It’s around 2 hours to get from Zagreb to the closest towns on the Adriatic Sea.

 Check out here for more Croatian Capital Facts.